 Students agree with the internship institution on how long the internship will last and how many days per week the student will work at the internship institution.
-This should amount to at least 420 hours (15 EC equals 420 hours).
-Within these hours, students should also attend internship meetings and write an internship plan, interim evaluation report and final evaluation report.
+This should amount to at least 380 hours.
+The remaining 40 hours (15 EC equals 420 hours) should be used for attending internship meetings and writing an internship plan, interim evaluation report and final evaluation report.

 At the end of your internship period, your internship tutor will determine your final grade.
 This grade is based on:

 1. The assessment advice of your internship supervisor

 2. The quality of the assignments you handed in and your participation in internship meetings